19hours/sg-statutes/Acts/Government Securities Act.md

 11\.—(1) The Parliament may, by a resolution under Article 144(1)(a) of the Constitution with which the President concurs, authorise the amount of borrowing by the issue of Government securities in Singapore under this Act, and may, from time to time, vary that amount.

-[29/2004 wef 14/09/2004]
+[29/2004]

-(1A) The Minister may, from time to time, borrow such sums by the issue of Government securities in Singapore except that the aggregate amount borrowed (whether before, on or after the date of commencement of the Government Securities (Amendment) Act 2004) and outstanding at any time shall not exceed the amount specified in any resolution (varied or otherwise) referred to in subsection (1).
+(2) The Minister may, from time to time, borrow such sums by the issue of Government securities in Singapore except that the aggregate amount borrowed (whether before, on or after 14th September 2004) and outstanding at any time shall not exceed the amount specified in any resolution (varied or otherwise) referred to in subsection (1).

-[29/2004 wef 14/09/2004]
+[29/2004]

-(2) The Authority may, on behalf of the Minister, undertake the issue and management of Government securities issued under this Act.
+(3) The Authority may, on behalf of the Minister, undertake the issue and management of Government securities issued under this Act.

 ### Securities lending arrangements

 11A\.—(1) The Authority may, from time to time, enter into securities lending arrangements by lending Government securities issued under this Act to primary dealers.

+[2/2010]

 (2) Lending Government securities shall include an arrangement under which Government securities are sold and repurchased.

+[2/2010]

 (3) Nothing in this section affects the power of the Minister to make investments under section 7 of the Financial Procedure Act (Cap.
 109).

-[2/2010 wef 01/04/2010]
+[2/2010]

 ### Payment into Government Securities Fund